Win $100,000: Apply to Startup Battlefield at TC Disrupt 2021 – TechCrunch

 Global exposure: An all-virtual Startup Battlefield means that thousands upon thousands of startup influencers, icons, tech media, potential investors, customers, collaborators and developers around the world will tune in to watch this always-epic event.
 All competitors — win or lose — bask in, and benefit from, this global, equal-opportunity spotlight.

 Plenty of perks: Battlefield gladiators are TC Disrupt VIPs.
-You’ll enjoy lots of complimentary bennies including exhibition space in virtual Startup Alley, event passes, tickets to future TC events, a private reception with members of the Startup Battlefield alumni community, access to the CrunchMatch networking platform and a free subscription to Extra Crunch.
+You’ll enjoy lots of complimentary bennies, including exhibition space in virtual Startup Alley, event passes, tickets to future TC events, a private reception with members of the Startup Battlefield alumni community, access to the CrunchMatch networking platform and a free subscription to Extra Crunch.

-Mucho moola: One startup will rise above the rest to claim the Disrupt Cup, the title of Startup Battlefield Champion and take home $100,000 of equity-free prize money.
+Mucho moola: One startup will rise above the rest to claim the Disrupt Cup, the title of Startup Battlefield Champion and the $100,000 of equity-free prize money.
 Ka-ching.

 Of course, you’ll make your pitch to, and then answer questions from, panels of expert judges.
 Who are these mystical beings you need to impress?
 So far, we’ve announced two, with plenty more to come.
 We’re thrilled to have both Alexa von Tobel, co-founder and managing partner of Inspired Capital, and Terri Burns, a partner at GV (formerly known as Google Ventures) on board.